chungers/infrakit/docs/content/faq/index.md

 ## Where do I report problems or bugs?

-Send an email to <docker-for-iaas@docker.com> or post to the [Docker for GCP] forums.
+Send an email to <docker-for-iaas@docker.com> or post to the #docker-for-gcp channel in the [Docker Community Slack](dockr.ly/2geAjfo).

 If your stack is misbehaving, please run the following diagnostic tool from one of the managers - this will collect your docker logs and send them to Docker: